Mast Landing brews collaboration, expansion

 The expansion will not be open and be operational until sometime towards the end of August, though the date is still being settled.

-In the meantime, Mast Landing is preparing to launch their collaborative pale ale with indie-rock band Guster for the second iteration of the “On the Ocean,” beer.
+In the meantime, Mast Landing is preparing to launch their collaborative pale ale with indie-rock band Guster for the second iteration of the “On the Ocean 2019: A Summertime Pale Ale,” beer.

-“It’s a very drinkable ale that we think will appeal to any beer drinker,” co-owner Parker Olen said.
-“It is citrusy and fruity, while not being too sweet or bitter.”
+“It’s a very drinkable ale that we hope will appeal to any beer drinker,” co-owner Parker Olen said.
+“It is citrusy and tropical, while not being too sweet or bitter.”
 The ale is set to be released Aug.
 9, just before Guster is slated to play on Aug.
 10. The beer will be available at the show.

 “We actually went to see Dave Matthews Band a few years ago and met Adam (Gardner of Guster),” Olen said.